Bsenzio/wamg/README.md

 NESmaker itself is **not included** in this repository and remains subject to its own license.

+Third-party assets are NOT covered by this license:
+- Music by Shiru (used with permission / original homebrew tracks)
+- Sound effects provided by NESmaker (used under NESmaker license)
+- Nintendo trademarks are acknowledged and not claimed

+See LICENSE file for details.

 ## 📚 Citation

 *Pending for publication resource to become available*